 Hawaii Volcanoes National Park is the perfect place to see Mother Nature in action.
 The park, located on the southeast coast of Hawaii’s Big Island, is a hotbed of steam vents, craters, calderas, lava tubes and two active volcanoes.
-Manua Loa is the world’s largest volcano, and both Kilauea and Manua Loa are among the most active volcanoes in the world.
-Take a night drive through the park and you can see the red-orange glow of hot lava oozing out of the earth.
+Mauna Loa is the world’s largest volcano, and both Kilauea and Mauna Loa are among the most active volcanoes in the world.

 5. Gateway Arch

 Missouri’s Gateway Arch is a striking piece of minimalist architecture.
-Stretching across the skyline of St. Louis, the centerpiece of Jefferson National Expansion Memorial makes the city instantly recognizable in photographs.
+Stretching across the skyline of St. Louis, the centerpiece of Gateway Arch National Park makes the city instantly recognizable in photographs.
 The 192-meter-tall arch was built to commemorate President Thomas Jefferson, who bought the Louisiana Territory and made possible westward expansion in the USA.
-You can ride a tram to the top of the stainless steel structure, where you can see up to 30 miles in either direction, giving bird’s-eye views of the city’s downtown and the Mississippi and Missouri rivers.
+You can ride a tram to the top of the stainless steel structure, where you can see up to 50 kilometers in either direction, giving bird’s-eye views of the city’s downtown and the Mississippi and Missouri rivers.

 6. Oak Alley Plantation

 Oak Alley Plantation in Vacherie, Louisiana, is a great place to slow down and take in some Southern charm.
-A one-hour drive from New Orleans and a stone’s throw from the Mississippi River, the old mansion harkens back to a bygone era reminiscent of the film, Gone With the Wind.
+A one-hour drive from New Orleans and a stone’s throw from the Mississippi River, the old mansion recalls a bygone era.
 Valcour Aime, known as the “Louis the XIV of Louisiana,” built the sugar plantation, “Le Petit Versailles,” in the 1830s.
 Gnarled 300-year-old oak trees line the 240-meter path leading to the Mississippi River.
 You can explore the mansion and the gardens, which make a nice spot for an afternoon picnic.

 7. The Washington Monument